-- Add the ground beef back to the pan and stir in taco seasoning, water, salsa, pasta, and green chilies.
-Note: Be sure the noodles are covered in the liquid so they cook properly.
-Push them down a bit if needed.
+- Add ground beef back to pan and stir in taco seasoning, water, salsa, pasta, and green chilies.

-- Bring mixture to a boil, cover and simmer on medium low heat for about 15-17 minutes, or until pasta is tender.
+- Bring to a boil, cover and simmer for about 15-17 minutes, or until pasta is tender.

-- Add cheese, salt and pepper to taste, and stir to combine.
+- Mix in cheese (optional)*, salt and pepper to taste, and stir to combine.

 - Serve with desired toppings.

 *I like to mix the shredded cheese right in to make the pasta creamier, but you’re welcome to leave it out.
 The dish would taste great either way!